diegogerwig/42_logistic_regression/README.md

 ```

 ## 🚀 TRAIN PROCRESS
-1. Parser dataset path.
+1. Parse dataset path.
-2. Read dataset from CSV file.
+2. Read dataset from CSV file (📝 dataset_train.csv).
-3. Get numeric features from dataset (making a copy from the original dataset).
+3. Get numeric features from dataset (by making a copy of the original dataset).
-4. Replace NaN data with median value.
+4. Replace NaN values with the median value.
-5. Drop non relevant features.
+5. Drop non-relevant features.
-6. Transform dataframe into a numpy array.
+6. Transform the dataframe into a numpy array.
-7. Nomalize data.
+7. Nomalize the data.
-8. Create array with 'y' data (Hogwarts house).
+8. Create an array with 'y' data (Hogwarts house).
-9. Init 'thetas' with 0.
-(Number of thetas is equal to number of features + 1 'bias term').
+9. Initialize 'thetas' with 0 (the number of thetas is equal to number of features + 1 for the 'bias term').
 10. Train
-11. Save thetas in a CSV file
+11. Save the 'thetas' in a CSV file (📝 params.csv).

-*   🏁 After the training:
+*   🏁 After the train:
-    *  Calculate the accuracy in the prediction
+    *  Calculate the accuracy of the prediction.
-    *  Plot loss history
+    *  Plot the loss history.

 ## 💡 PREDICT PROCRESS
-1.
+1. Parse dataset path.
-2.
+2. Load 'thetas' from CSV file (📝 params.csv).
+3. Check format info in CSV file (📝 dataset_test.csv).
+4. Read dataset from CSV file (📝 dataset_test.csv).
+5. Get numeric features from dataset (by making a copy of the original dataset).
+6. Replace NaN values with the median value.
+7. Drop non-relevant features.
+8. Transform the dataframe into a numpy array.
+9. Nomalize the data.
+10. Predict
+11. Save the 'predicted houses' in a CSV file (📝 houses.csv).

+*   🏁 After the predict:
+    *  Evaluate the predicted data with real data.
+    *  Plot relevance features.

 ## INFO